 Both the community app and Fineract 1.x must be configured to make use of the same authentication mechanism.

 I hope you enjoyed this guide.
-Feel free to write to us or join.
+Feel free to write to us or join the discussion on Apache Fineract mailing list or our slack channel.